-sportsmed is proud to be the first hospital in South Australia to implement Arthrex’s 4K ultra high-definition camera technology that can help improve surgery outcomes for patients.
+sportsmed is proud to be the first hospital in South Australia to implement Arthrex’s 4k ultra high-definition camera technology.

-The 4-in-1 system combines the latest technology, 4K camera heads, LED lighting, image management and integration with an intuitive tablet controller that is programmed by our surgeons based on individual surgery and patient requirements.
-It is the only 4K camera system of its kind on the market in the world.
+The 4-in-one system combines the latest technology, 4k camera leads, LED lighting, image management and integration with an intuitive tablet controller that is programmed by our surgeons based on individual surgery and patient requirements.

-The system can be used in any surgical procedure requiring arthroscopic imaging and has a number of attachments that provide flexibility for use in any size joint, offering a surgeon a greater level of control and dexterity.
+The system can be used in any surgical procedure requiring arthroscopic imaging and has a number of attachments that provide flexibility for use in any size joint.

 Accompanying the system is Arthrex’s Synergy surgeon iPad application that affords physicians with the tools to manage stills, video recordings and digital format patient education.

-The app sets a new standard for patient education and post-operative communication, enabling surgeons to create a report containing the surgery images and post-operative notes ready for immediate distribution.
+The app sets a new standard for patient education and post-operative notes ready for immediate distribution.

-If you would like more information about the Arthrex system, contact 08 8362 7788 or email email@example.com.
+If you would like more information about the Arthrex system, contact our orthopaedics team on 08 8362 7788 or email email@example.com.

 We specialise in preventative care, treatment and rehabilitation for a range of ailments, injuries and conditions of the hip, knee, foot, ankle, shoulder, elbow, wrist and hand.
 Our fact sheets are designed to provide you with a brief overview and basic understanding of the range of ailments, injuries and conditions relevant to the upper and lower limbs.